An Award

 Types of Distracted Driving

-The Centers for Disease Control and Prevention names three driving distractions: visual, manual, and cognitive.
+The Centers for Disease Control and Prevention names three types of driver distraction: visual, manual, and cognitive.
 Drivers are typically distracted in more than one way.

 Visual